Rural Schools Village Program (RSVP)

 - Chreun School

-EOD Team 1 is funded by Good Hands and Landmine Relief Fund.
-This team works with the de-mining team in clearing minefields.
-They are funded by LMRF and Good Hands.
+EOD Team 1 is funded by Good Hands (in association with the Korean International Cooperation Agency) and Landmine Relief Fund.
+This team works with the demining team in clearing minefields.

 EOD Team 2 was our first mobile team, meaning that they respond to calls around the country to remove UXOs and Landmines that are not in previously report minefields.
-Their operations are funded by the US State Department.
+Their operations are funded by World Without Mines.

 EOD Team 3 is also a mobile team, and they are funded by World Without Mines.